Churchfields SurgeryBHI ParksideStourbridge RoadBromsgrove, B61 0AZTel: 01527 872163

 We understand that health matters are often very anxiety provoking and stressful.
 With responsible behaviour from our patients, we will always seek to answer genuine complaints and problems as efficiently as we are able to do so.

 The Freedom of Information Act 2000 obliges the practice to produce a Publication Scheme.
 A Publication Scheme is a guide to the ‘classes’ of information the practice intends to routinely make available.
 This scheme is available from the practice manager.

 As a predominately publically-funded body Churchfields Surgery is open to Freedom of Information Requests and will respond in the statutory manner.
-Any requests should be directed to our practice, manager, Mrs Anne Banner.
+Any requests should be directed to our practice manager, Mr Martin Rutter.

 We are an equal opportunities practice and affirm that we will not discriminate on the grounds of race, religion, gender or disability.